 The response of the calorimeters to energy deposits of incoming particles depends on their segmentation and resolution, as well as on the nature of the particles themselves.
 In CMS and ATLAS detectors, for instance, the calorimeter characteristics are not identical in every direction, with typically finer resolution and granularity in the central regions [5, 6].
-It is thus very important to compute the exact coordinates of the entry point of the particles into the calorimeters, via the magnetic field calculations.
+It is thus important to compute the exact coordinates of the entry point of the particles into the calorimeters, in taking the magnetic field effect into account.